-“Once you’ve demonstrated that you’re serious about the research, it’s possible that he will loosen up and answer a question or two himself, depending on his mood.
-He knows many, many things about this town, including some items which have never appeared in the pages of the Crier.”
+“Once you’ve demonstrated that you’re serious about the research, it is possible that he will loosen up and answer a question or two himself, depending on his mood.
+He knows many, many things about this town, including some interesting items which have never appeared in the pages of the Crier.”
 She held up a long, bony finger.
 “Don’t try to initiate any questioning of him if anybody else is around.”

 “Particularly if it’s Kate Lane.”

 She smiled.
 “Let’s just keep it as ‘anybody else.'”
 She raised an eyebrow and waited.

 I nodded.
 I was there to receive instructions, after all, not to write my own.

 “Check with me around dinner time.
 I may or may not be available.”

 She squeezed my forearm and turned to go.
 I was tempted to say something, but I didn’t.